Trauma-Informed Practice

 The Trauma-Informed Practice Program is a professional development program that helps you put this understanding into action.

-Hosted on Zoom, our online, intensive format offers focused learning over two and a half days.
-Participants are also invited to attend two follow-up Q&A sessions where they can ask questions and share about their progress implementing learnings from the course.
+Hosted on Zoom, our online, intensive format offers focused learning over two full days.
+Participants are also invited to attend a follow-up Q&A session where they can ask questions and share about their progress implementing learnings from the course.
 You will gain the same depth of knowledge and practical tools as the 4-week program, but in a condensed, interactive format that fits into a busy schedule.

 Join our wait list if you would like to be notified about the next available session.